 We have worked with industry to identify three research challenges.
 Research proposals must address at least one of the challenges, which all sit within the overarching theme of improving our understanding of the relationship between diet and health.
 Further details are provided in the call text (see downloads).The three research challenges are:

 - Understanding the relationship between food processing and nutrition

 - Designing foods to maintain and improve health

 - Understanding food choice and eating behaviour to improve health through diet

 Full proposals will only be accepted from applicants invited from the outline stage.

-Invited applicants must apply via the Je-S system (see external links).
+Invited applicants must apply via the Je-S system.
 Full proposal guidance is available below.